stuart-knock/myth2kodi/README.md

 #### Installation
 The `./install.sh` script is the easiest and recommended way to install myth2kodi.
-If you would prefer to do the installation manually, then the myth2kodi file should be placed in the users path, see the `binpath` variable in user settings (Default: `/usr/local/bin`).
+If you would prefer to do the installation manually, then, the myth2kodi file should be placed in the users path, see the `binpath` variable in user settings (Default: `/usr/local/bin`).
 Some of the functionality of this script is provided in other files, these will also